Ain't That Just the Way

-"Ain't That Just the Way" is a song written by Bruce Belland, Glen Larson and Stu Phillips.
+"Ain't That Just the Way" (sometimes spelled as "Ain't That Just the Way (That Life Goes Down)") is a song written by Bruce Belland, Glen Larson and Stu Phillips.
 American model, actress and singer Barbi Benton originally recorded it for release as the B-side of her 1975 single "The Reverend Bob".
 It became a major hit in Scandinavia, especially in Sweden, topping the Swedish singles chart for 10 weeks in 1977.
 It also topped the charts in Finland.
 In 1978, it appeared on her album with the same name, released only in Scandinavia.
 The song was performed in the McCloud TV series.
 In 1996, Lutricia McNeal's cover of "Ain't That Just the Way" became a hit in Europe and New Zealand.

 Charts

 Lutricia McNeal version

-American singer Lutricia McNeal released her version of "Ain't That Just the Way" as her debut single in 1996.
-It was included on her debut album, My Side of Town, in 1997.
-The single became a hit in Europe, topping the Swedish Singles Chart on the week of November 15, 1996, and reaching the top five in Austria, Germany, the Netherlands, and Switzerland.
+American singer Lutricia McNeal released her version of "Ain't That Just the Way" as her debut single in November 1996.
+It was produced by Daniel Bäckström, Daniel Papalexis, Josef Svedlund and Rami Yacoub, and included on her debut album, My Side of Town, in 1997.
+The song became a hit in Europe, topping the Swedish Singles Chart on the week of November 15, 1996, and reaching the top five in Austria, Germany, the Netherlands, and Switzerland.
 It also found success in New Zealand, peaking at number two for four weeks and becoming McNeal's highest-charting single in the country until 1999, when "My Side of Town" reached number one.
+Its accompanying music video was directed by Patric Ullaeus.

 In 2020, McNeal re-recorded her vocals for "Ain't That Just the Way", which were used in a new version of this song, recorded by German DJ Charming Horses and released on 13 March 2020.

 Background and release

-Lutricia McNeal first came to notice as the lead singer of Swedish dance act Rob'n'Raz.
-Their 1993-hit "In Command" went to number one in Sweden.
-In 1995 their manager, Jonas Siljemark, convinced McNeal to try some solo recordings for his own Siljemark label.
-She recorded an cover on Barbi Benton's 1975 song "Ain't That Just the Way", which topped the Swedish Singles Chart for 10 weeks in 1977.
+Lutricia McNeal first came to notice as the lead singer of Swedish dance act Rob'n'Raz—their 1993-hit "In Command" reached number one in Sweden.
+In 1995, their manager, Jonas Siljemark, convinced McNeal to try some solo recordings for his own Siljemark label.
+She recorded a cover of "Ain't That Just the Way" and released it as a single in Europe in November 1996.
+Her version topped the Swedish Singles Chart for a week later the same month.
+McNeal won the Best Newcomer award for the song at the 1997 Swedish Dance Awards.

-After peaking at number one in Sweden in 1996, "Ain't That Just the Way" was picked up by Dutch radio programmers early in 1997.
+Following its Swedish success, "Ain't That Just the Way" was picked up by Dutch radio programmers early in 1997.
 It sold 55,000 units there, then the record broke into neighboring Germany.
-Later, it gained popularity in Belgium, Austria and Switzerland.
-In November 1997 "Ain't That Just the Way" debuted and peaked at number six on the UK Singles Chart, and in April 1998 it reached number two on the New Zealand Singles Chart for four consecutive weeks.
+Later, it gained popularity in Austria, Belgium, and Switzerland.
+In November 1997, "Ain't That Just the Way" debuted and peaked at number six on the UK Singles Chart, and in April 1998, it reached number two on the New Zealand Singles Chart for four consecutive weeks.

-McNeal won the Best Newcomer award for "Ain't That Just The Way" at the 1997 Swedish Dance Awards.